 Step 5.
 Create Load Balancer by typing in (NOTE: all commands are case sensitive).

 az network lb create --resource-group $RG --name OBLB --sku basic --public-ip-address-allocation static --backend-pool-name BackEndPool

 az network lb rule create --resource-group $RG --lb-name OBLB --name outboundrule --frontend-ip-name LoadBalancerFrontEnd --protocol UDP --frontend-port 80 --backend-port 80 --backend-pool-name BackEndPool

 Step 6.
 Assign newly created Load Balancer to an existing Azure VM Scale Set.
 (NOTE: The name of the scale set is the same as the name of the RDS Collection or AVD pool in Nerdio Admin Portal.
 For example: RDSCL-A)

 $ipConfig = New-AzVmssIpConfig -Name myIpConfig -SubnetId /subscriptions/$SubscriptionId/resourceGroups/$RG/providers/Microsoft.Network/virtualNetworks/vnet1/subnets/default -LoadBalancerBackendAddressPoolsId /subscriptions/$SubscriptionId/resourceGroups/$RG/providers/Microsoft.Network/loadBalancers/OBLB/backendAddressPools/BackEndPool

 Step 7.
 Update all hosts in RDS collection for the changes to take effect.
 During this process the individual hosts inside the VMSS need an update to receive the configuration change.
 If no changes have been made to the template OS, updating the host will just power cycle and make changes to the NIC without changing the disk.

-After the above 7 steps are completed all users on the RDS or WVD collection will be browsing the internet with a static public IP address.
+After the above 7 steps are completed all users on the RDS collection will be browsing the internet with a static public IP address.